 The Vivofit Jr. 2 can also sync with a free app that allows parents to track kids’ physical activity, including the 60 minutes of recommended activity children should get in a day, and can even schedule alerts and reminders for the kids.
 You can even program step challenges where they can compete for how many steps to get in a certain amount of time or even start a challenge with nearby friends.

-Not only does this watch track steps, but it also tracks sleep.
+Not only does this watch track steps, but it also includes a sleep monitor.
 Unlike the original Vivofit Jr., this has an adjustable band and can fit ages 6+.

 - Can set up challenges to keep kids motivated.